PROFILE

 All infantry, navy, and air combat units are

 made up of volunteers.
-There are two infantry
+There are three infantry

 battalions equipped with armored reconnaissance